-The Mayor serves as the Liquor Commissioner by overseeing Naperville's liquor and cigarette licenses and responding to violations of relevant ordinances by local businesses.
-At the direction of the Liquor Commissioner, the Liquor Commission reviews applications and makes recommendations for licenses, conducts disciplinary hearings and submits finding and recommendations to the Liquor Commissioner.
+The Mayor serves as the commissioner by overseeing Naperville's liquor and cigarette licenses and responding to violations of relevant ordinances by local businesses.
+At the direction of the Liquor Commissioner, the Liquor Commission reviews applications and makes recommendations for licenses, conducts disciplinary hearings and submits findings and recommendations to the Liquor Commissioner.